Johannesburg, South Africa

 CHALLENGE.
 Soccer City, also known as the First National Bank Stadium played host to 2010 FIFA world cup.
 The facade of Soccer City features a cover of fiber-cement panels that were produced using locally sourced materials.
 Soccer City is the largest stadium in South Africa.
 Its striking facade creates a sense of pride and holds a successful legacy for the future of Johannesburg.

 INNOVATION.
 Surmounting the new stadium is the calabash, or ‘melting pot’ of African culture.
-Its façade is made up of a unique cladding system, developed as fibre-cement panels that could be produced using locally-sourced materials, and which gives a unique African flavour to the appearance of the building.
+Its façade is made up of a unique cladding system, developed as fibre-cement panels that could be produced using locally-sourced materials, and which gives the a unique appearance.
 The pot is punctured by open panels that provide natural ventilation and, when the stadium is lit up, mimic the starlit African sky.

 The structural profile of the upper levels was extended all round to encircle the pitch, while the lower embankments were rebuilt, vastly improving the stadium’s sight lines.